Nearly 100 Days In, Is Trump Any Closer To Fiscal Reform?

 The world was watching France this past weekend as voters headed to the polls in the first round of the country's presidential election.
 It was currently a four-way race, with political novice and social liberal Emmanuel Macron polling slightly ahead of the far-right candidate Marine Le Pen.
 Radical socialist candidate Jean-Luc Mélenchon had gained impressive ground, closing in on center-right François Fillon, the former prime minister of France.

-Likely influencing voters' decisions was last week's attack on Paris' iconic Champs-Élysées boulevard-just a few blocks from the presidential palace-which left one police officer dead.
+Likely influencing voters' decisions was last week's attack on Paris' iconic Champs-Élysées boulevard - just a few blocks from the presidential palace - which left one police officer dead.
 ISIS has already claimed responsibility.
 The incident is eerily reminiscent of a 2012 French thriller film titled "Aux yeux de tous," about a terrorist attack in Paris that occurs mere days before a presidential election.

 In the end, voters gave centrist Macron a slight edge over Le Pen, prompting global stocks to soar.
 Nevertheless, the outcome is a sharp rebuke of France's more traditional parties.
 Macron and Le Pen will face off in the second round of voting on May 7.